amd/ZenDNN/benchdnn/README.md

   - `isInplace`: `true` or `false` (whether to perform in-place reorder)
   - `warmup_iters` (optional): Number of warmup iterations (defaults to 20% of `iters` if not provided)
 - **Multiple Data Types**: Supports a range of data types (e.g., `f32`, `bf16`, `s8`, `u8`, etc.)
-- **Detailed Timing**: Reports total time, GFLOPS, and detailed timing statistics (context creation, operator creation, execution)
+- **Detailed Timing**: Reports total time, GFLOPS, and detailed timing statistics (context creation, operator creation, execution), including percentage breakdowns for each stage (% of total time)
 - **Warmup Iterations**: Optional warmup runs to stabilize measurements
 - **Cache Control**: Optional cache flush between runs for accurate timing (if enabled at compile time)
 - **Comprehensive Output**: Results are printed to the console and saved to a timestamped CSV file for easy analysis